Class MemoryUtil

 public static void nmemFree(long ptr)

-Unsafe version of memFree(java.nio.Buffer).
+Unsafe version of memFree(Buffer).

 • memFree